NDDuy1006/taimi-landing/content/_index.md

 ---
 banner:
   title: Time-tracking solution is productivity foundation
-  content: Boost **productivity** and **efficiency** with our powerful time and task tracking application
+  content: Join a user-friendly **time tracking** solution designed for **remote teams and organizations** of all sizes to effectively manage diverse projects and tasks
   content2: From clocking hours to managing personnel, our comprehensive app covers every aspect of efficient business operations, empowering you to achieve operational excellence.
   image: /images/banner-art.svg
   button:
     enable: true
-    label: "Get a demo"
+    label: "Try Tami for free"
     link: "/contact"

-# feature
+# highlight feature in homepage
 feature:
   title: Make every single working section matter
   subTitle: Taimi empowers companies and individuals to optimize their work management and unlock higher levels of productivity
   features:
   - name: "Productivity tools"
     content: "Achieve your centralized hub for seamlessly tracking tasks, projects, and goals.
 Taimi also ensures timely completion of deadlines, efficient time management, and steadfast progress monitoring to keep you on the right path."
-  - name: "Productivity tools"
+  - name: "Customized time tracking"
-    content: "Achieve your centralized hub for seamlessly tracking tasks, projects, and goals.
-Taimi also ensures timely completion of deadlines, efficient time management, and steadfast progress monitoring to keep you on the right path."
+    content: "Meet your unique needs and requirements so that you can effortlessly track and manage your time in a way that aligns perfectly with your team's workflows and preferences."
-  - name: "Productivity tools"
+  - name: "Workforce analytics"
-    content: "Achieve your centralized hub for seamlessly tracking tasks, projects, and goals.
-Taimi also ensures timely completion of deadlines, efficient time management, and steadfast progress monitoring to keep you on the right path."
+    content: "Empowers organizations to leverage the power of data to optimize workforce management, improve employee performance and engagement, and drive strategic decision-making."
   darkCards:
   - title: "60 seconds"
     subTitle: "to set up"